-You can subscribe to the videos via RSS, or if you use the best media center on the face of the planet (also known as Boxee), you’ll find a dedicated App for the site’s videos in the App Library.
+You can subscribe to the videos via RSS, or if you use the best media center on the face of the planet (also known as Kodi), you’ll find a dedicated app for the site’s videos in the App Library.

 Conclusion: Epic Beard Man

 I’ve heard of Epic Beard man before, but I didn’t really know what it was about.
-Then I saw the video about the issue (NSFW):
+Then I saw the video about the issue (NSFW) [No longer available].

 What I thought was just a stupid series of photoshopped documents is actually a fascinating story; one that took place at the intersection of American racial tension, viral video, society’s view of the elderly and 4chan’s tendency to troll for the sake of it.
 In only two days an global narrative formed around two guys fighting on a bus, and this had implications in the broader culture.